-Since its inception, SAHAS-Nepal has been working in the remote areas mainly focusing on the poor and socially excluded groups of the country.
-Our programme focuses mainly on: (a) Community development, (b) Advocacy and (c) Action-research.
+Since its inception, SAHAS-Nepal has been working in remote areas mainly focusing on the poor and socially excluded groups of the country.
+Our programme focuses mainly on: (a) Food Security and Livelihood (b) Natural Resource Management and Climate Change (c) Empowerment (d) Advocacy, and (e) Action Research.

 Advocacy activities include: organisation of conventions and mobilisation of local communities to influence the policy-making bodies for social, economic and institutional transformation for empowering the community people.